equinor/ert/docs/reference/configuration/data_types.rst

 Data types
 ==========

-Briefly, the purpose of ERT is to pass uncertain parameter values to a simulator [#]_ and save the responses.
+In essence, the purpose of ERT is to pass uncertain parameter values to a forward model and then store the resulting outputs.
-ERT must therefore be able to read and write data in a format understood by the simulator.
+Forward models include all necessary pre-processing and post-processing steps, as well as the computational model (e.g., a physics simulator like ECLIPSE) that produces the predictions.

-Data managed by ERT are organized in different *data types* described in this chapter.
-Configuring the data used in the conditioning project is an important part of setting up an ERT configuration file - in practical terms this is how you configure which uncertainty parameters should be studied.
-The data types in ERT can be categorized in two ways:
+Consequently, ERT must be able to read and write data in a format compatible with the forward model.

-1. How the data type behaves dynamically: is it a static parameter like porosity or permeability - i.e. does it serve as *input* to the simulator, or is it a quantity which is generated as a result from the simulation.
-When understanding the model updating algorithm and process it is important to understand this difference properly.
+Data managed by ERT are organized into distinct *data types*, each of which will be detailed in this chapter.

-2. How the data type is implemented, what type of files does it read and write, how it is configured and so on.
+The data types in ERT can be classified based on two main criteria:

-NB: All datatypes have a common namespace; i.e. a globally unique keyword.
+1. Dynamic behaviour: whether the data type is a static input to the simulator, such as porosity or permeability, or an output of the simulation.

-.. [#] *Simulator* in this context includes both pre,- and post-processing steps,
+2. Implementation: this includes the type of files it can read and write, how it is configured, and so forth.

-       as well as a physics simulator such as ECLIPSE or Flow.
+Note: All data types share a common namespace, meaning that each keyword must be globally unique.

 Parameters
 ----------